Washington lawmakers ponder rules for delivery robots

 Amazon is ahead of lawmakers, however, and has already begun taking steps to replace delivery staff with robots in the state.
 The company announced last Wednesday that it had begun testing autonomous delivery vehicles in Snohomish County, just north of Seattle.

+Amazon and Snohomish County officials have so far declined to disclose where the test is taking place.
+In response to questions about the test’s compliance with the Americans with Disabilities Act, Snohomish County communications director Kent Patton said Monday that “Amazon assured us that their test would abide by all relevant local, state, and national laws.”
+He added that there is no requirement that companies or individuals consult with the county’s ADA compliance team for a test of this kind.

-The company posted on its website that it was starting with six of the devices, each about the size of a cooler with six wheels and a shiny blue case.
+Amazon said it was starting with six of the devices, each about the size of a cooler with six wheels and a shiny blue case.
 They will be accompanied by an employee on their routes — at least to start.

+“As of today, we have received no complaints,” Patton said.
+“In fact, we’ve heard nothing but positive feedback.”
+He did not respond to other questions about the test and the nature of the feedback.

+Kloba, whose district includes part of Snohomish County, said she was still seeking input from disability rights advocates about the safe top speed of the devices on sidewalks, and that her bill wouldn’t stop local jurisdictions from imposing their own licensing rules or quotas.

 Visually similar to Amazon’s six-wheeled cube, the device showcased Monday came from Starship Technologies, a company that already operates in other states.